jojotmz/Doge_Search/README.md

 # or
 scrapy runspider reddit.py
 ```
+Note to the Quora.py script: Quora's website requires you to update the autenthicated login key, usually by logging in, you can get it in the cookies and update it in the script.

 ## ☁️ Web UI
 No framework were used to elaborate the pages, it's pure html/css/javascript to keep it simple and minimalist.
 The only important detail is regarding the CORS issue when submitting requests to solr api, its required to either have an extension to your browser that allows you to temporarily disable CORS, or following the steps available [here](http://laurenthinoul.com/how-to-enable-cors-in-solr/)

 ## 📓 Report
-More details available inside the DogeSearch/report/report.pdf file
+More details available inside the Doge_Search/report/report.pdf file